gitrdm/gokando/docs/go-to-core-design.md

 }
 ```

-This enhanced architecture provides a powerful, flexible, and Go-idiomatic constraint logic programming system that rivals commercial CLP systems while maintaining excellent performance and usability.
+This enhanced architecture provides a powerful, flexible, and Go-idiomatic constraint logic programming system with comprehensive performance optimizations and production-ready implementations.